 If undue hardship is found not to apply, the applicant/beneficiary must receive notice of any adverse actions.
-This notice must include a statement indicating that the provisions of undue hardship were considered and found not to exist.
+This notice must include the statement, "the provisions regarding undue hardship were considered and found not to apply."

 J. CONSIDERATIONS FOR TRANSFER OF ASSETS